-The iPhone vs. Android question is hotter than ever, as both operating systems have significant strengths and some weaknesses.
+The iPhone vs. Android debate rages on, especially as the two operating systems prepare for another big annual release.
 While you can turn to a number of companies to buy one of the best phones, whatever you get is guaranteed to be running one of the two prominent mobile OSs: iOS (if you pick an iPhone) or Android (if you opt for anything else).

 Both platforms are quite mature at this stage, having existed for more than a decade.
 That means both have amassed comprehensive feature sets, and there's very little one can do that the other cannot.
 Still, however, each has its advantages, and there are reasons you might want to choose one over the other.

 Pitting iPhone vs. Android, we take a look at the respective strengths of each mobile platform, so you can pick the right one for you the next time you buy a smartphone.

 - iPhone 12 review: The pros and cons

 - Craving more screen space?
 Consider one of the best Android tablets

 You're invested in Apple's ecosystem.
 This might seem like a shallow reason, but Apple obviously makes a wide breadth of tech products, and if you already own a Mac, iPad or Apple Watch, getting an iPhone makes a lot of sense.

 Apple has designed a multitude of continuity features that allow you to carry over work and data from one of its devices to another, and these features can certainly save you time.
 Take Handoff, for example, where calls on your iPhone and web pages in Safari can move seamlessly between iOS and macOS.
 Universal Clipboard makes text copied on one platform usable on the other.
 Another one of our favorites is Continuity Camera, which allows you to take pictures and scan documents using your iPhone's camera, and then view and edit them on your Mac.
 You can even complete purchases on your Mac by using biometric authentication features on your iPhone via Apple Pay.